zaqari/EVM/README.md

 )
 ```

-Where `wv_model` is parameter for the string name of any model available from the HuggingFace library of language models, and level selects which hidden layers to attenuate to when producing a representation of lexical units.
+Where `wv_model` is parameter for the string name of any model available from the HuggingFace library of language models, and `wv_layers` selects which hidden layers to attenuate to from the language model when producing a representation of lexical units.

 On run-time, one can pass to the model a list of strings for both utterances $x$ and $y$ (see Rosen & Dale 2023 for terminology).